 Morgan Stanley Research.
 The Gig Economy Goes Global.
 2018

 The flip side of the reduction in the labor share is the rise in the capital share of national income.
-Capital, expressed as “embodied technology” in the form of machinery, software, production methods and the like are owned by the relative few.
+Capital, expressed as “embodied technology” in the form of machinery, software, production methods and the like, are owned by the relative few.
 Workers use someone else’s technology to make products, and the worker doesn’t capture the full benefits of that technology.
-Every year, the fruits of technology – wealth – accumulate in fewer and fewer hands.
-A wealthy person eats about the same number of hamburgers, has the same number of kids and (typically) drives the same number of cars as a middle-class person.
-They might be better hamburgers, and have more rooms in the house, but their spending is not proportional to their wealth.
+Every year, the fruits of technology have accumulated in fewer and fewer hands, as a smaller proportion of an affluent person’s income is consumed–the rest is saved and compounded into greater wealth.

 Quote A recent study by the Federal Reserve reveals the shocking extent of accelerating wealth inequality in America.
 Out of America’s total assets of $114 trillion owned by Americans in 2018, the wealthiest 10% of Americans owned 70% (up from 61% in 1989), while the bottom 50% of American households had virtually no net worth at all—down from 4% in 1989 to 1% in 2018.Steve Denning, senior columnist at Forbes.
 Read his excellent article here.

-Concentration of wealth is a natural consequence of the uneven distribution of talent across the population.
-When it reaches the kind of extreme we now see in the U.S., that is an unnatural consequence of increasingly concentrated industry, financial power and political influence.
+Some concentration of wealth is a natural consequence of the uneven distribution of talent across the population.
+However, when it reaches the kind of extreme we now see in the U.S., that is an unnatural consequence of increasingly concentrated industry, financial power and political influence.

 The US economy and financial markets are now characterized by extreme concentration of money and power, which has corrupted the operations of our government.
 The Supreme Court’s Citizens United ruling of 2010, which designated corporations as persons with a right to exercise “free speech” through their political contributions, opened the floodgates for improper influence of our elected officials.
 The problem didn’t start a decade ago, but it has become progressively worse, as large corporations have used their political leverage to seek merger approvals, favorable tax treatment, subsidies and regulatory forbearance in order to cement their monopolistic positions.
 As a result, we are now trapped in a self-reinforcing dynamic of financial and political domination by wealthy business and political elites.

-The design of the CARES relief package illustrates the problem: about $1.5 trillion was directed toward households and small business, whereas ~$4.5 trillion was earmarked for the purchase of financial assets, in order to prop up markets.
+The design of the CARES relief package illustrates the result: about $1.5 trillion was directed toward households and small business, whereas ~$4.5 trillion was earmarked for the purchase of financial assets, in order to prop up markets.
+The “announcement effect” was so powerful that bond yields immediately dropped and companies were quickly able to return to the market for fresh borrowing.
+Thus did the Fed bail out the investor class without spending much money at all.
 Since 86% of stocks are held by just 10% of the public, these donor-friendly measures intensified the growing problem of inequality in the U.S., even as hundreds of small businesses failed, and people lined up at food banks all around the country.
 Many of the businesses that benefited from asset purchases by “special purpose vehicles” were already on the bring of insolvency, having squandered their rainy day funds on stock buybacks.

 Republicans say they will not consider additional aid unless and until Democrats agree to legislation that would relieve their big business donors of liability for failing to protect their employees from coronavirus–regardless of the extent or effectiveness of their efforts.
 They are also using the coronavirus as a pretext to call for cuts to already-low corporate tax rates, even though there’s no evidence that the 2017 cuts did anything to promote business hiring or capital spending.
 Democrats are hardly better; all signed on to a relief package that was tilted heavily toward big business and investors–with minimal accountability and no transparency.
 Their latest relief proposal has a provision to support for K-street lobbyists, who can hardly be considered an essential business!